HarshitChhipa/Ideas/Ideas.md

 # Software
 1) Ionic Forms with Ngx-Formly.
-2) Complete the Algorithm for Grid Solving robot and open source it { For IRC }
-3) An Application where you add your expanse and name it and says either it will be added or removed.(It is like an expanse management systems for working professionals)
+2) An Application where you add your expanse and name it and says either it will be added or removed.(It is like an expanse management systems for working professionals)
-4) My own portfolio ( HarshitChhipa.com ) {In Progress --> Planned the work}
+3) My own portfolio ( HarshitChhipa.com ) {In Progress --> Planned the work}
-5)
+4)

 # Hardware
+1) Complete the Algorithm for Grid Solving robot and open source it { For IRC }
+2) Drona the Drone (The much awaited drone that I have always wanted to build){Haven't planned due to the budget}